joseph-a-levine/authoring/_older/september_2024.md

 A friend here in Oxford, JW, called *The Eras Tour* the largest cultural wave of our generation.
 On those subjective criteria, I can't think of many competitors.{% sidenote "com-id" "The MCU, or the rise of K-pop, maybe.
 Game of Thrones and Hamilton might have competed, but didn't have staying power." %} I know several people in their 60s and 70s who devour academic and critical books about *The Beatles* and other bands of their youth.
 I left Wembely wondering if I'll be so interested in Taylor Swift in my time.

+### Norway

+I spent the last ten days of the month with a friend and MWG in Arctic Norway.
+[Senja](https://en.wikipedia.org/wiki/Senja) was spectacularly beautiful.